 What inspired you to engage with the Parkinson’s community after being diagnosed?

 I was initially diagnosed with PD in 2015 at age 57.
-Since that time, I have had a strong desire to increase my knowledge of the disease through internet searches, the Parkinson’s Foundation, MJ Fox Foundation, PD Symposiums and Moving Day Walks.
+Since that time, I have had a strong desire to increase my knowledge of the disease through internet searches, the Parkinson’s Foundation, Michael J. Fox Foundation, PD symposiums and Moving Day events.
 I believe that there are a significant number of people who have PD, yet they are undiagnosed or misdiagnosed.
 A core driver to my engagement with the Parkinson’s community was to help facilitate advancements in education, treatment and active engagement to the under-served communities.

 How do you think your work impacts Black/African American people with PD?

 As an African American with PD, I am keenly aware that African American women and men with PD symptoms are less likely to be seen by a neurologist or movement disorder specialist.
 As such, my involvement with the Parkinson’s Foundation has focused on key opportunities such as: 1) increasing the education and knowledge level of under-represented populations relating to PD symptoms, available resources and clinical trials; and 2) increasing the awareness of early PD symptoms within the medical community toward more comprehensive early-stage diagnosis and better informed treatment planning.

 How important is representation in the healthcare community?